bcgov/data-publication/pages/dsg_bcgw_data_standards.md

 ### Shape (Geometry) Column Name

 The standard column name for spatial geometry is `SHAPE`.
 Under some circumstances `GEOMETRY` can be used instead.
-Contact the [DataBC Architecture Services](mailto:DataBC.DA@gov.bc.ca) team for more information.

 ### ObjectID Column Name